thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 - Or people tend to execute the build less often.

-  From then on, batch work is introduced.
+  From that time, batch work is introduced.
 When we build less often, we will commit less frequently into *Mainline* as we are supposed to only commit after running a successful Local Build and having all tests green.

   This batch work initiates larger changesets.
-Larger changesets introduce higher risks.
-Our build will have to process a large changeset.
+Larger changesets introduce higher risks because our build will have to process a large changeset.
 If the build happens to break, finding the root cause will take a far longer time.
-Therefore, we run the risk of having a broken build for long period of time.
-From then on, we have lost the monitoring of the health of our application impacting the quality of the software.
-From then on, we have again lost the ability to perform on-demand production releases, which again impacts throughput and time to market.
+That being the case, we run the risk of having a broken build for a prolonged time.
+As such, we have lost the monitoring of the health of our application impacting the quality of the software.
+Inevitably, we we lose the ability to perform on-demand production releases, which again lowers the throughput and extends the time to market.

   Batch work also delays feedback.
 Delaying feedback drives quality down.
 Bad quality will impact the use of software engineering time to introduce new changes.
-Again this impacts throughput and time to market.
+Again this downscales throughput and prolongs time to market.

 But what is a fast build?